Noise Reduction in Photoshop

 Neat Image is extremely easy to use with its "auto profiles" which automatically assess how much noise the image has and what adjustments are necessary.

 It also has enough knobs and sliders for you to manually adjust and tweak each image individually to your own liking.
 There are other types of noise reduction software out there but this is deemed to be the best by many professionals.

-As an example, the following image was taken with a Canon EOS 1D MKII inside a church at ISO 1250.
-The first image show a 100% crop with quite a bit of grain, and the second shows a sample area of noise reduced significantly.
+As an example, the following image was taken with a Canon EOS 5D MKIV at night at ISO 12,500.
+The first image show a 100% crop with a bit of grain, and the second shows a sample area of noise reduced significantly.

-Unfortunately, by resizing to fit this book, much of the quality is lost; needless to say, the final images were incredible, even at ISO 1250 and enlarged to an A3 print.
+Unfortunately, by resizing to fit this book, much of the quality is lost.
+Needless to say, the final images were incredible, even at ISO 12500 and enlarged to an A3 print.

 The same processes can be used for all of your interior shots making them look absolutely pristine and spotless and good enough for publication.